gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 Rather than continue to wrestle with cable length, resistors and/or capacitors, and potentially damaging my RPi, I decided on another approach.
 Instead of a 50' switch connection, I would abandon the RPi 4 and use a microcontroller (Pico W).
 That way I could colocate it and the reed switch on the mailbox itself.
 The cable length issues would go away and the existing cable could be used to conduct the 5 volts needed by the Pico.
-Much simpler design.<br>
-I installed the Pico in a small box, then connected the power and reed switch to it.
+The Pico W would use Wi-FI to send its alerts and get updates (more on that later).
+A much simpler design.<br> I installed the Pico in a small box, then connected the power and reed switch to it.
 The Pico box was then placed under the mailbox (see pics below).
 Everything was good to go in the hardware realm.

-6. ### Micropython<br>
+6. ### MicroPython<br>

-Pico doesn't use Python, it uses MicroPython, which is Almost The Same Thing.
+Pico doesn't use Python, it uses MicroPython, which is Almost The Same.
 All I had to do was port my script.
-How hard could that be?
-Turns out it wasn't hard - but there are caveats. <br>
+How hard could that be?<br>
+Turns out it wasn't hard - but there are caveats.
 In a sense, scripting on a microcontroller is monolithic.
-Things that are handled by the operating system on the RPi (or any other OS for that matter) have to be handled by your Micropython script.
+Things that are handled by the operating system on the RPi (or any other OS for that matter) have to be handled by your MicroPython script.
 You are, for example, responsible for setting up and maintaining the Wi-Fi connection.
 Therefore, the scripter has to be aware of various things not normally associated with Python (like setting the system time with NTP).

 7. ### Wi-Fi Woes<br>